How to Plan, Shoot, Edit and Embed Video on Your Website

 Use Stock Video

-I'd advise against using stock video for your website unless it's used for aesthetic purposes like muted background video with filters, overlay colors and fonts that matches your restaurant's branding.
+I'd advise against using stock video for your website unless it's used for aesthetic purposes like muted background video with filters, overlay colors and fonts that matches your branding.
 Also, if you choose to use stock video, ensure it has smooth transitions and loops seamlessly.

 Here are some popular stock video websites: